DmitryOvchinikov/APK-Installer/README.md

 [![](https://jitpack.io/v/DmitryOvchinikov/APK-Installer.svg)](https://jitpack.io/#DmitryOvchinikov/APK-Installer)

 ## Usage
-A library to install an APK programmatically via a direct link to a download.
+A library that allows you to install an APK programmatically via a direct link to a download.
 The library will work only with direct links to a download, or if the direct link was substituted by the server (301 Moved Permanently, 307, 308).

 ## Integration